 Religion & Thought

 What Is a Haftarah?
-The Prophetic Reading That Follows the Torah in Synagogue
+The Prophetic Reading After the Torah

-A Haftarah is the selected reading from the Prophets recited in synagogue after the Torah reading on Sabbaths and festivals.
+A Haftarah is the selected reading from the Prophets chanted after the Torah reading on Shabbat, festivals, and some fast days.

 It is one of the ways synagogue worship makes scripture speak across books, themes, and historical moments.